Estimating Inhomogeneous Spatio-Temporal Background Intensity Functions using Graphical Dirichlet Processes: Methodology

 As can be seen in this definition of $\mu$, we have created non-exchangeable subsamples of $X$ that are dependent on $\prod_{i=1}^{n_p} f_p(x_{p,i},y_{p,i})$, which is a reasonable model if dependency is assumed.
-The temporal dependency used in this work can be described as a particular case of GDP, which directed acyclic graph is shown in Figure \ref{fig:GPD_Graph}.
+The temporal dependency used in this work can be described as a particular case of GDP, for which the directed acyclic graph is shown in Figure \ref{fig:GPD_Graph}.

 The GDP \citep{chakrabarti2024graphical} allows working with a more general DAG.
-Nevertheless, for our purposes, this version is adequate, and it also coincides with structures previously studied in the nested Chinese restaurant process \citep{blei2010nested} or the Nested Hierarchical Dirichlet Processes \citep{paisley2014nested} that are englobed in the GDP framework.
+Nevertheless, for our purposes, this version is adequate, and it also coincides with structures previously studied in the nested Chinese restaurant process \citep{blei2010nested} or the nested Hierarchical Dirichlet Processes \citep{paisley2014nested} that are encompassed in the GDP framework.

-As mentioned by \cite{muller2015bayesian}, and since the Dirichlet processes are discrete with probability one, it is awkward to estimate continuous densities.
-This trouble could be fixed using DPM, which is generalized in \cite{chakrabarti2024graphical} to the GDP.
-They proved that the structure presented in figure \ref{fig:GPD_Graph} used to define a GDP mixture is
+As mentioned by \cite{muller2015bayesian}, and since Dirichlet processes are discrete with probability one, it is awkward to estimate continuous densities.
+This limitation can be overcome using DPM, which is generalized in \cite{chakrabarti2024graphical} to the GDP.
+The authors of \cite{chakrabarti2024graphical} proved that the structure presented in Figure \ref{fig:GPD_Graph} used to define a GDP mixture is

 and for each group $p$ we have